 22Jews demand miraculous signs and Greeks look for wisdom, 23but we preach Christ crucified: a stumbling block to Jews and foolishness to Gentiles, 24but to those whom God has called, both Jews and Greeks, Christ the power of God and the wisdom of God.

-- 1. What blocks us from knowing and experiencing God?
-Trying to see God on our own terms, this comes from arrogance.
-Paul said that the Jews looked for miracles and the Greeks for wisdom.
-God chose to reveal himself through Christ and the cross, which was a stumbling block to both Jews and Greeks. - 2.
+- 1. What blocks us from knowing and experiencing God? - 2.
 How do we come to know the otherwise unknowable God?